TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ __More Fun Play:__ To test how the machine work and testify the judgement stated above, we ask the machine to extend a given piece of melody.
 This piece is taken out from a Chinese folk melody, which is not included in the training dataset.
 The machine is trained with Nottingham music.
 So the production should be a hybrid of Chinese folk and Nottingham, which is supposed to be a whole mess. __But it turns out not that case!!__
 		+ [The original Chinese melody from where we take the starter](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/raw/master/output/Generated%20Music/Experiment%20%20Music/Original%20(Chinese%20Folk).mid)
 		+ [Hybrid of Chinese folk and Nottingham](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/raw/master/output/Generated%20Music/Experiment%20%20Music/Generated%20(Notingham%20Style).mid)
-		+ With the same idea, we made a [Modified Ode of Joy](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/raw/master/output/Generated%20Music/Experiment%20%20Music/Generated%20with%20Ode%20of%20Joy%20Starter.mid)
+		+ With the same idea, we made a [Modified *Ode of Joy*](https://github.com/TZstatsADS/Fall2016-proj5-proj5-grp1/raw/master/output/Generated%20Music/Experiment%20%20Music/Generated%20with%20Ode%20of%20Joy%20Starter.mid)

 	+ __Reflection:__
-		+ The performance of neural network may highly depends on the data format fed into it, i.e. the feature and pattern should be easy to learn by machine.
+		+ The performance of neural network may highly depends on the data format fed into it, i.e. the features and pattern should be easy to learn by machine.
+ABC notation from our ancestor happens to meet this condition.
+For further development, if there comes to be a tidy presentation of multi-track music(in our example, only 1 or 2 tracks), this model could perform in a higher platform.
 		+ The structure (# of layers, # of batchs, # of hidden layer states, etc) design is actually a bias variance trade-off.
-With more data, one can get a less biased (smarter) neural network.
+With more data, one can get a less biased (smarter) neural network by adding more nodes.
 		+ The quality of generated music, in this state now, depends highly on the quality of training data.
-It is a pity that we can’t find the ABC notation of the most popular music, otherwise it is supposed to be better.
+This model learn from the training data, so it's generated music has a similar style as them.
+It is a pity that we can’t find the ABC notation of the most popular music, otherwise it could be more fun.

 	+ __Further improvement:__ In order to predict a more beautiful melody, we could improve by:
 		+ Add more data and styles in the training step, and select better music.